DevCrafterLZY/TAB/README.md

 Prepare Data.
 You can obtain the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1_aW2AYwXtGk7ArjDjcSazqD0N9zp-zXx/view?usp=sharing).
 Then place the downloaded data under the folder `./dataset`.

 ### Checkpoints preparation
-You can obtain the checkpoints from [Google Drive](https://drive.google.com/file/d/1cPona0MKVls4ZXsDXq6URsb5TePUS48B/view?usp=drive_link).
-Then place the files from the `checkpoints/llm_checkpoints` into the folder `ts_benchmark/baselines/LLM/checkpoints`, and the files from the `pre_train_checkpoints` directory into directory `TAB/ts_benchmark/baselines/pretrain/checkpoints`.
+You can download the checkpoints from [Google Drive](https://drive.google.com/file/d/1cPona0MKVls4ZXsDXq6URsb5TePUS48B/view?usp=drive_link).
+After obtaining the files, follow these steps to organize them:

+1. Move the files from `checkpoints/llm_checkpoints` to the folder `ts_benchmark/baselines/LLM/checkpoints`.
+2. Move the files from `checkpoints/pre_train_checkpoints` to the directory `TAB/ts_benchmark/baselines/pretrain/checkpoints`.

+Ensure the files are placed in the correct directories for proper functionality.

 ### Train and evaluate model